NaveenSilvester/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data
-This is the Assignment Data for the Getting and Cleaning Data course in Coursera
+Hello This is the Assignment Data for the Getting and Cleaning Data course in Coursera